Little boy having an ultra sound on kidney

 Our kidney disease research

-Our Kidney Development, Disease and Regeneration laboratory grows mini human kidneys (organoids.)
-This world-first breakthrough extracts stem cells, the ‘seed’ or master cell of all cells, from patients’ blood or skin samples.
-We turn them into kidney cells in the laboratory and grow miniature kidneys.
+Our Kidney Regeneration group grows models of human kidney.
+This world-first breakthrough uses stem cells derived from patients’ blood or skin samples.
+We turn these into kidney cells in the lab and grow models of human kidneys.

-The personalised models enable us to study disease and are a better way to test drug safety and effectiveness by showing if a drug is toxic to the kidney in a dish before giving it to the patient.
+These personalised models have the potential to revolutionise kidney disease treatment by enabling us to study disease and test drug safety and effectiveness.
+This is done by showing if a drug is toxic to the kidney model before giving it to the patient.
+In the future, we may be able to make replacement kidney tissue to support the failing kidney.

-We’re also investigating the effects of COVID-19 on the kidneys, studying the genes required for normal kidney development and what happens because of genetic or environmental damage during development, and researching if genomic testing (testing all a person’s genes) can improve diagnosis and management of end-stage kidney disease of unknown cause.
+We’re also investigating the effects of COVID-19 on the kidneys, studying the genes required for normal kidney development, investigating what happens because of genetic or environmental damage during development, and researching if genomic testing (testing all a person’s genes) can improve diagnosis and management of end-stage kidney disease of unknown cause.

 Our vision